-In order to build a deep Christian community amongst the cohort, and to provide opportunities to reflect on, practice and apply learnings from the Greenhouse, the program will include two retreats during the year – one ‘community retreat’, and one ‘prayer retreat’.
+In order to build a deep Christian community amongst the cohort, and to provide opportunities to reflect on, practice and apply learnings from the Greenhouse, the program will include two retreats during the year – one during term 1 and the other during term 3.

 During the program all of our teaching, training and experiences are shaped by four priorities.

 One of the key areas of the program will be developing practices which lead to spiritual growth.
 The hope is that all the elements of the course will allow participants to draw close to our living God, repenting of sin and seeking after His righteousness.

 Paul encourages the Romans: ‘do not be conformed to this world, but be transformed by the renewing of your minds’ (Rom 12:2).
 In seeking to build resilient disciples who are able to resist assimilation into the world – he begins with the work of the mind.
 In doing so, intellectual development is not the end goal – transformation is.

 However, it is clear that the mind – particularly the way the mind understands and appreciates the world and the things of God – plays an incredibly significant role in the transformation process.

 Therefore, we will seek to teach units designed to help disciples understand, enjoy and stand firm in their faith.
 In doing so, we will disciple people in such a way that they can disciple others, and pass on what they learn.